Slovak RepublicLearn even more about the Slovak Republic at oecd.org

 Health – Slovak Republic expand

 Throughout the OECD, tobacco consumption and excessive weight gain remain two important risk factors for many chronic diseases.
-The daily smoking rate among adults in the Slovak Republic is 19.5% — slightly less than the OECD average of 21.1%.
+The daily smoking rate among adults in the Slovak Republic is 19.5% — slightly less than the OECD average of 20.9%.
 In many OECD countries, large proportions of the population are overweight or obese.
-In the Slovak Republic, the obesity rate among adults is 16.9%, lower than the OECD average of 17.8%.
+In the Slovak Republic, the obesity rate among adults was 16.9% in 2010, lower than the OECD average of 17.2%.
 Obesity’s growing prevalence foreshadows increases in the occurrence of health problems (such as diabetes, cardiovascular diseases and asthma), and higher health care costs in the future.

-When asked, “How is your health in general?”
-62% of people in the Slovak Republic reported to be in good health, less than the OECD average of 69%.
+When asked, “How is your health in general?”63% of people in the Slovak Republic reported to be in good health, less than the OECD average of 69%.
 Despite the subjective nature of this question, answers have been found to be a good predictor of people’s future health care use.
 Gender, age and social status may affect answers to this question.
-On average in OECD countries, men are more likely to report good health than women, with an average of 71% for men and 66% for women.
-In the Slovak Republic, the average is 67% for men and 58% for women.
+On average in OECD countries, men are more likely to report good health than women, with an average of 72% for men and 67% for women.
+In the Slovak Republic, the average is 68% for men and 59% for women.
 Not surprisingly, older people report poorer health, as do those who are unemployed, or who have less education or income.
-About 74% of the top 20% of the adult population in the Slovak Republic rated their health as ‘good’ or ‘very good’, compared to about 58% for the bottom 20%.
+About 75% of adults with a disposable income in the top 20% in the Slovak Republic rated their health as ‘good’ or ‘very good’, compared to about 60% for those with a disposable income in the bottom 20%.

 More ResourcesHow's Life? at a Glance